-I’ve been told several times that “market forces” or “AI” will weed out poor performers or unattractive profiles.
+I’ve been told several times that “market forces” or “AI” can/should weed out poor performers or unattractive profiles.
 We’re not buying this argument.
-A free-for-all onboarding of service providers may create an attractive number for investors, but the inevitable and costly clean-ups due to mismatches and failed project deliveries, well, we’re not interested.
+A broad-based onboarding of service providers may create an attractive number for investors, but the inevitable and costly clean-ups due to mismatches and failed project deliveries, well, we’re not interested.

-Is there a difference between independent contractors and freelancers?
+Is there a difference between independent consultants and freelancers?
 It depends on who you ask, but we’re drawing a bright red line between the two.
-Although freelancers are, in fact, also independent contractors, we’re taking the position, using language that aligns MeasureMatch service providers are the latter – they are independent contractors [including independent consultants & consultancies].

 Also, while rather unfortunate, the term freelancing is too commonly understood as low cost, low value, high risk, high friction side hustling or gig economy-esque work.

-The platform we’re developing enables a kind of regulatory framework to evolve.
-A framework, a structure to win the confidence of clients by ensuring service providers are qualified, certified, legitimate.
+The platform we’re developing requires a unique kind of regulatory framework for it to work.
+It's a framework, a structure designed to win the confidence of business leaders around the globe by ensuring service providers are qualified, verified, legit, available.

-We see our role as primarily to maximise client/service provider relationship development and professional value exchange through highly selective data collection (e.g. profile skills & experience), data provision (e.g. communications and contract management) and transparency (ratings & reviews), so all sides (including us) benefit for the longer term via each engagement and transaction.
+We see our role as primarily to maximise client/service provider relationships so all parties (including us) benefit for the longer term via each engagement and transaction.

 And all of that starts with the language we choose to describe the business we’re building, and especially the people who possess the skills and the passion to do the necessary work.

-When those folks are ready to make the leap into the world of independent consulting or entrepreneurial endeavours with a friend or three to form an agency or consultancy, do consider pursuing revenue opportunities via marketplaces like MeasureMatch.
-We’d love to be helpful.
+When you are ready to make the leap into the world of independent consulting or entrepreneurial endeavours, for example, with a friend or three to form an agency or consultancy, do consider pursuing revenue opportunities via marketplaces like MeasureMatch.

 Investors regularly ask “scale” questions.
 They annoy me.
 Yes, the questions and, often, the investors.